albertattard/spring-boot-camp/docs/02-data/03-jpa.md

 The properties name can have a different name from the table column name, in which case we need to use the [`@Column`](https://docs.oracle.com/javaee/7/api/javax/persistence/column.html) annotation and provide the table column name.

 The `OfficeEntity` class uses [Lombok](https://projectlombok.org/) to generate the usual methods through the [`@Data`](https://projectlombok.org/api/lombok/Data.html) annotation.
 This reduces the amount of code that we have to write.
+The [`@AllArgsConstructor`](https://projectlombok.org/api/lombok/AllArgsConstructor.html) and [`@NoArgsConstructor`](https://projectlombok.org/api/lombok/NoArgsConstructor.html) annotations are added to simplify the creation of the `OfficeEntity` class.

+{% include custom/note.html details="JPA required the entities to have the default constructor." %}

 ### (_Optional_) How can we test the JPA entities?

 JPA entities are rarely tested individually as these are usually tested together with the [repository](#jpa-repository) as part of the feature.
 My preferred approach is to test the entities together with the repository as these two are tightly coupled.

-{% include custom/note.html details="Do not implement this test if you are " %}
+{% include custom/note.html details="Do not implement this test if you are going to make use of <a href='#jpa-repository'>JPA repositories</a>, as we will be repeating the test later on.
+This test is only shown here for completeness." %}

-Nevertheless, we can write a simple test to ensure that the entity is properly configured.
+We can write a simple test to ensure that the entity is properly configured.

-1. Add a test class that selects from the database
+1. Add a test class that selects entities from the database

    Create file: `src/test/java/demo/boot/OfficeEntityTest.java`